Credit Transfer to Sending High School

 - Introduction to Calculus

-The Traveling School recommends that all students take our entire curriculum, when possible.
 Our curriculum is designed with our objectives and goals in mind – students are inspired by what they are learning and course material is relevant to the places where we travel.
-However, if a student needs to take an Independent Study course, we do not allow more that two per semester.
+Independent Study requests are not guaranteed and are subject to Traveling School approval.

 My semester opened my eyes to my place in the world and showed me what I wanted to be.
 I had conversations with people from all across sub-Saharan Africa, and I learned about history, literature, science, journalism, and life from their words.
 I came home with confidence in myself and in my generation – the confidence that we can do big things.
 And it all counted the same as sitting at a desk.